BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 This article provides you with some fundamental information about my findings in reactive ephemeral state management.
 It is applicable to every framework that is component-oriented and have some life cycle hooks for creation and destruction.

-The below examples are dome with Angular as a framework as it has DI built-in which comes in handy here.
+The below examples are done with Angular as a framework as it has DI built-in which comes in handy here.
-RxJS is used as a Reactive programming library as it is well supported and the observables are cold by default.
+As a Reactive programming library with cold Observables by default, I picked RxJS as it is well supported.

-Let's stick to some suggestions on teaching:
-> When teaching, give credit where it's due
- _Richard Feynman_

-Thanks to:

--
--

 ---

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state-intro__michael-hladky.png "How to Avoid Observables in Angular - Intro")

-# Table of Content
+# Table of Content @TODO

 <!-- toc -->